arafat-ar13/Python-Cricket/README.md

 10) When batting, in the second innings, if a team surpasses their target, they are immediately declared winners and the game will stop.

 # Bowling rules
 11) When bowling, you are again asked to enter an integer number.
-If your number matches the random number that the opposing batsman scores, the current opposing batsman gets out and they are permanently replaced by another player.
+If your number matches the random number that the opposing batsman scores, the current opposing batsman gets out and is permanently replaced by another player.
 But if they don't match, the opposing batsman will score the run that he/she random-created.

 # Recent updates
 I want to congratulate myself for all the implementations I have made to this game recently.
 Those include: